Certainty Blog

 Typically, a BBS program:

-1. Involves safety personnel – and other employees – observing the workplace activities of workers to identify unsafe behaviors and any actions that may lead to unsafe outcomes;
+1. Involves safety personnel — and other trained employees — systematically observing workplace activities to identify unsafe behaviors, at-risk conditions, and actions that could lead to incidents, injuries, or OSHA recordable events;

-3. Implements training, awareness, and incentives to eliminate the causes of unsafe behaviors and ultimately replace unsafe behaviors with safe ones.
+3. Implements targeted training, awareness campaigns, positive reinforcement, and process changes to eliminate the root causes of unsafe behaviors and systematically replace them with safe, consistent workplace practices.

 The BBS Observation